reflectoring/reflectoring.github.io/_posts/2020-11-21-spring-boot-elastic-search.md

 ## Indexing and Searching with REST API

 Elasticsearch operations are accessed with REST APIs.
-A simple PUT request to an Elasticsearch instance looks like this:
+A simple PUT request to an Elasticsearch instance for storing a Document looks like this:

 ```shell
 PUT /messages/_doc/1